julihuber0/Brucebot/README.md

 ## Changelog (as best as I can)

+- 2023-10-11: on the database, SONGS and TOURS originally just pointed to an event date, which is now changed to the event url.
+Reason being it's more accurate if there are multiple events on a single date, and the code would just return the first date match which might not be accurate.
 - 2023-10-09: while back updated the database and accidentally removed the date column from events (when meaning to from setlist).
 Ended up modifying the code to work without it as I deemed it unnecessary, then I found out.
 Added it back, and redid all the code.
 - 2023-10-05: added many of the bot functions to the plain database, stuff like song frequency, tour first/last, num times song opened/closed show, and also added a check if the show circulates as a bootleg or has an official release (thanks to the list on brucebase)
 - 2023-09-23: added segue arrows to the setlist output.
 Actually added a column to the database named "segue", which is either true or false.
 Then in the bot code, I added a check to insert a segue arrow instead of a comma.
 Just makes things look a little cleaner, and makes it clearer what songs are transitioned into the next or not.